Ultra-Tories: History

 The Ultra-Tory faction was informally led in the House of Commons by Member of Parliament Sir Edward Knatchbull and Sir Richard Vyvyan.
-In the House of Lords, they enjoyed the support of many ex-cabinet ministers and leading peers like the Duke of Cumberland, the Earl of Winchilsea and the Duke of Newcastle.
+In the House of Lords, they enjoyed the support of a number of ex-cabinet ministers and leading peers including Duke of Cumberland, the Earl of Winchilsea and the Duke of Newcastle.
 Their general viewpoint could be described as extreme on the matter of defending the established Anglican ascendancy and barring Catholics from political office or influence.
-However, they were split on the issue of electoral reform and a large group came to a view that it could strengthen the appeal of pro-Protestantism.
+However, they were split on the issue of electoral reform, as large group came to think that it could strengthen the appeal of pro-Protestantism.
+On 21 March 1829 Winchilsea and Wellington fought the bloodless Wellington–Winchilsea duel at Battersea Fields over the issue of Catholic emancipation.

 The inability of the Tories to reunite led to losses in the 1830 general election following the death of King George IV.
-Combined also with the news of the July Revolution in France and a series of bad harvests in England which saw a great increase in political agitation, some Ultras returned to the party.
-However, there were sufficient Ultra-Tories left who were able to combine with the Whigs and the Canningite grouping, who had previously split from the main Tory party back in 1827–1828 over the issue of Catholic emancipation which they had supported, to defeat Wellington who finally resigned in November 1830.
+The King's demise, the news of the July Revolution in France, and a series of bad harvests in England all combined to foment a great increase in political agitation, causing some Ultras to return to the party.
+However, there were sufficient Ultra-Tories left to combine with the Whigs and the Canningites and defeat Wellington, who finally resigned in November 1830.
+Ironically, the Canningites had previously split from the main Tory party back in 1827–1828 over the issue of Catholic emancipation, which the Canningites had supported.

-This led to the creation of a government with Lord Grey as Prime Minister and the leading Canningites such as Lord Palmerston and Lord Melbourne.
+Wellington's departure led to the creation of a government with Lord Grey as Prime Minister and the leading Canningites such as Lord Palmerston and Lord Melbourne.
 One leading Ultra-Tory, the Duke of Richmond, joined the Grey Cabinet and a few others appointed in more junior ministerial positions.
 However, the scope of the subsequent reforms proved too much for many of the pro-government Ultras who then moved back into opposition.
 Eventually, Richmond left the Whig led coalition and returned to the Tory party, or the Conservative Party as it was generally now known, after 1834.